 - Smoothtalker Mobile X6 - Released in early January 2017 we'll continue testing this new 5-band booster.
 It performed well in our 1st Quarter testing round.

-We'll also tested some antenna only MIMO signal enhancing with these past top performing antennas:
+We're also tested some antenna only MIMO signal enhancing options:

 - MobileMark 4-In-1- A high-end low-profile MIMO antenna provided by 3GStore